 Okay when we start to think and talk about frameworks for managing performance we tend to get all left brain.
 We get all those algorithmic neurological processes buzzing around.
 However, high performing organisations get a pragmatic framework in place that is a mix of left and right brain work, heuristic and analytic thinking.

 Many organisations today are looking into improving their performance frameworks.
-This is mainly due to an increased awareness of the need to proactively manage outcomes and also sometimes from a regulatory perspective.
+This is mainly due to an increased awareness of the need to proactively manage outcomes and often from the need to improve regulatory reporting.

-Performance measurement frameworks are not just the reports we produce.
-They need to be an articulation of the results we seek, and measurement on the progress we are making towards the results.
+Hig performing teams leverage performance measurement frameworks, not just the reports we produce.
+These frameworks are an articulation of the results we seek, and measurement on the progress we are making towards the results.

 Action Learning Cycle